jmd-dk/concept/doc/tutorial/gravity.rst

    '``tutorial``'.
 The output directories are set up to reflect the parameter file name.

-Now run a simulation using the :ref:`tutorial <params-gravity>` parameter file by executing
+Now run a simulation using the :ref:`tutorial <param-gravity>` parameter file by executing

 .. code-block:: bash

    ./concept \
-       -p params/tutorial \
+       -p param/tutorial \
        -c "_sim = 'A'"

 and optionally specifying whatever number of processes you'd like with the